freakeinstein/a-mma-documentation/docs/00.01_activities/roadmap.md

 ## footnote
 * Ruled out tasks are started ones and are active to receive contributions.
 Nonactive tasks will be removed from this list eventually.
+* For all tasks (including ruled out ones), guides section will link to the person who is active at that time.